evadne/gemini-notes/README.md

 -  `com.mediatek.mtklogger`: The notorious “MTK Logger”
 -  `com.mediatek.ygps`: GPS test tool.
 Removed due to being from MTK, with no apparent side effect so far.

+### Disable MTK Ambient-Light Adaptive Luma

+See [link](https://droidagency.com/fixing-2d-gamingui-lags-on-mediatek-devices-1948/) the feature polls the ambient light sensor all the time.
+This feature can be disabled in engineering mode as needed.
+I’ve not yet done so.

 ## Miscellaneous

 ### Other Magisk Modules